varigence/docs/bimlflex/trial-process/installing-bimlflex.md

 ### Check bitness of Microsoft Excel

 > [!NOTE]
-> Microsoft Excel is a prerequisite for installing and using the BimlFlex Metadata Editor.
+> Microsoft Excel is a prerequisite for installing and using the BimlFlex Excel-based Metadata Editor.

 Check the bitness of the local installation of Microsoft Excel using the [Microsoft guidelines available here](https://support.office.com/en-us/article/About-Office-What-version-of-Office-am-I-using-932788B8-A3CE-44BF-BB09-E334518B8B19).